EduardoEstradaRs/PsychMeths2019-Developmental-Processes-ALD-DT-CT-LCS/README.md

-# DT-CT-LCS-Modeling-of-Developmental-Processes-in-ALDs
+# Developmental Processes in ALDs with DT and CT LCS models
-Code for the statistical models used in the manuscript "Studying Developmental Processes in Accelerated Cohort-Sequential Designs with Discrete- and Continuous-Time Latent Change Score Models"
+Code for the statistical models used in the manuscript

+Estrada, E., & Ferrer, E. (2019).
+Studying Developmental Processes in Accelerated Cohort-Sequential Designs with Discrete- and Continuous-Time Latent Change Score Models.
+Psychological Methods (under Review).